hvtola/windshelter/README.md

 #### NB!
 The tolerance and direction works different from the RSAGA.
 The python script uses a angle range instead of direction and tolerance, i.e.:

-def windshelter_prep(radius, direction, tolerance, cellsize): # 0 degrees equals East (90 degrees) for direction and tolerance.
+def windshelter_prep(radius, direction, tolerance, cellsize): # 0 equals East (90 degrees) for direction and tolerance.

 (direction = 0, tolerance = 90) would equal the angle range from 90 degrees (east) to 180 degrees (south)